IvanChekalov-DA/Exploratory_data_analysis_for_online_store/README.md

 * **Line Plots:** Sales dynamics over time (specifically for Europe, Ukraine, and specific categories).
 * **Scatter Plot:** Relationship between Profit and Shipment Time.

-## 🚀 How to Run
-1. Clone the repository.
-2. Ensure you have the required libraries installed:
-    ```bash
-    pip install pandas numpy matplotlib seaborn
-    ```
-3. Place the source files (`countries.csv`, `events.csv`, `products.csv`) in the working directory.
-4. Run the Jupyter Notebook or Python script.

 ---
 **Author:** [IvanChekalov-DA](https://github.com/IvanChekalov-DA)